Start9Labs/cln-startos/docs/instructions.md

 CLN can be connected to wallets supporting connecting over tor to the Sparko interface or the REST inferface (credentials for both are located in
 `Properties`).
 For a list of compatible wallets, see
-<a href="https://github.com/start9labs/c-lightning-wrapper/blob/master/docs/wallets.md" target="_blank">https://github.com/start9labs/c-lightning-wrapper/blob/master/docs/wallets.md</a>.
+<a href="https://docs.start9.com/latest/guides/service-guides/lightning/index" target="_blank">https://docs.start9.com/latest/guides/service-guides/lightning/index</a>.

 ## User Interface

 Your Core Lightning service comes with a featureful built in [UI](https://github.com/ElementsProject/cln-application/tree/d53e19548939641e7e12c756f43ef5fcf164225d).
 This interface can be used to deposit and withdraw bitcoin on chain, send and receive bitcoin over the lightning network, and even open or close channels!
+The password for your CLN UI can be found in the the `Config` menu.

+**Note: If the password for the CLN UI is changed outside of the `Config` menu i.e. within the CLN UI, the password in your `Config` will not be updated!**

 ## CLBOSS